jnalanko/SubsetWT-Experiments/README.md

 make microbenchmark kmer_search_benchmark
 ```

 This creates an executables called `microbenchmark` and `kmer_search`.
 Both of these take as input a plain-matrix SBWT index.
 The SBWT index can be built by passing a list of filenames to the SBWT program, one filename per line.
-For the E. coli genomes, if the genomes are that the directory `coli3682_dataset` containing a set of fasta-files, we can create the filename list by running `find coli3682_dataset/ -type f > list.txt`.
+For the E. coli genomes, if the genomes are in the directory `coli3682_dataset`, we can create the filename list by running `find coli3682_dataset/ -type f > list.txt`.
 For the metagenome dataset, the input file list should contain just the line file `ERR5035349_1.fastq`.
 Given a list file, the SBWT index can then be built with:

 ```
 mkdir temp